 Experience

-Writing integrations is a peculiar programming field, and a person skilled in it will be much more productive than someone who is just talented and generally experienced.
-It would probably take ten people about 2–3 years to re-do the work that’s been done on Allure Report, with one developer for each of the major languages and its common libraries, 2 or 3 devs for the reporter itself, an architect, and someone to work with the community.
+To put this into numbers, it would take ten people about 2–3 years to re-do the work that’s been done on Allure Report, with one developer for each of the major languages and its common libraries, 2 or 3 devs for the reporter itself, an architect, and someone to work with the community.

 Community